up/air/README.md

 	<script src="air.min.js"></script>

 ### Step 3 - Select the breakpoints for any number of display resolutions, and the appropriate file suffixes.
-There are no specifications for both.

 #### Examples 1 - 3